 On Aug.
 17, 2013, I went in to see Dr. Gross about a crown she said I needed due to a cracked tooth.
 She asked if I was having any pain in the tooth and I said no, but she said it needed a crown to save it.
 I suspected my days working at Sears were numbered at the time due to layoffs, so I opted to have the crown put on while I had a part-time insurance plan since I have been on such a tight budget following the Nashville flood with all the resulting home repairs.

 When it came in, the crown didn't fit -- AT ALL.
-They filed and drilled and X-rayed, filed and drilled and X-rayed some more and continued filling, drilling and X-raying until they decided the crown simply did not fit.
+Dr. Gross filed and drilled and X-rayed, filed and drilled and X-rayed some more and continued filling, drilling and X-raying until they decided the crown simply did not fit.
 I think I counted 6 X-rays of that tooth in one sitting.
 Another impression had to be made.
 The process was VERY painful and began FOUR MONTHS of constant pain for me.
 Again I was sent home with a temporary crown and had to wait another couple of weeks for the new one.
 Did trying to force that first crown on which just didn't fit damage the nerve?

 It cost almost $1,000 to get the crown.
 I had no pain before the crown, but since then I have called or gone in almost every week for four months, complaining of the constant pain.